-Please note that an "eCheck Payment" usually takes four business days to clear, but other payments typically clear immediately.
-If you have not received your Registration Key within 24 hours (or seven days when paying by eCheck), first check your spam filters to be sure the message was not misfiled, and then contact Zoom Math via our website, www.zoommath.com/contact.html.
+After your payment clears, your Registration Key will be automatically emailed to you from zhelp@zoommath.com.
+If you have not received your Registration Key within an hour (or within seven days when paying by eCheck), first check your spam filters to be sure the message was not misfiled, and then contact Zoom Math via our website, www.zoommath.com/contact.html, or phone us at 888-ZOOM-APP.